ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

-Take a look at the `Configure` statement to set a parent type for multiple actions.
+Take a look at the `Config` parameter to set a parent type for multiple actions.

 ### Asynchronous Delegates